cs-uob/COMS20012/docs/labs/LAB2.md

 1. Compile the code as follows

 		$ gcc -fno-stack-protector bof-admin.c -o bof
+	Note: you can also add option `-ggdb` to make easier to work with gdb.

 2. Switch off ASLR (we will lear about later in the course) by running the following command: